Dr. William C. Wetzel

 Office Location: S411

-Dr. Wetzel began teaching at Thomas More in 2006, and is currently an Associate Professor of Chemistry.
+Dr. Wetzel began teaching at Thomas More in 2006, and is currently the Department Chairperson and Professor of Chemistry.
 In addition to teaching General Chemistry, Quantitative Analysis, Instrumental Analysis, and Physical Chemistry, he has been involved with other Thomas More science faculty in the Thomas More STEM Initiative (TSI).
 He also currently serves on the board of the Science and Engineering Fair of Northern Kentucky (SEFNK).
-His current research involves the analysis of environmental samples (periodical cicadas, zebra mussels, flowering tree blossoms, etc.) by various instrumental methods, including Gas Chromatography-Mass Spectrometry or Inductively Coupled Plasma-Atomic Emission Spectrometry.
+His current research involves the analysis of periodical cicadas, human cremated remains, and bourbon by various instrumental methods, including Gas Chromatography-Mass Spectrometry or Inductively Coupled Plasma-Atomic Emission Spectrometry.
 Dr. Wetzel has authored five peer-reviewed publications, co-authored eleven publications, co-authored one patent, has reviewed Analytical Chemistry and Physical Chemistry textbooks, and has given contributed and invited research presentations at regional, national, and international conferences.
-Similarly, Bill’s undergraduate students at Thomas More have presented their research at local, regional, and national conferences, including the Pittsburgh Conference in Analytical Chemistry, the Argonne Undergraduate Research Symposium, and the Thomas More Research Forum.
+Similarly, Bill’s undergraduate students at Thomas More have presented their research at local, regional, and national conferences, including the Pittsburgh Conference in Analytical Chemistry, the Argonne Undergraduate Research Symposium, and Central Regional Meetings of the American Chemical Society.

 Methods and Apparatus for Ionization and Desorption Using a Glow Discharge, Gary M. Hieftje, Steven J. Ray, Francisco J. Andrade, William C. Wetzel, Michael R. Webb, Gerardo Gamez, and Jacob T. Shelley, U.S. Patent Number 7893408.